Frequently asked questions (FAQ)

 What benefits would the solar farm deliver?

-If consented, Chimmens Solar Farm would be capable of producing clean, green electricity for around 19,194 homes every year and save up to 32,0004 tonnes a year of CO2 compared to electricity generated from fossil fuels.
+Chimmens Solar Farm would be capable of producing clean, green electricity for around 22,945 homes every year and save up to 32,1544 tonnes a year of CO2 compared to electricity generated from fossil fuels.

-A Landscape Masterplan accompanies the planning application and provides detail on where existing vegetation is retained and where we are proposing significant increases in new native woodland, hedgerows and other ecological enhancements.
+A Landscape Masterplan accompanied the planning application and provides detail on where existing vegetation is retained and where we propose significant increases in new native woodland, hedgerows and other ecological enhancements.
 Such measures will reduce potential visibility of the project as well as providing wildlife corridors and vital resources for mammals, birds, and insect species.
-The proposed landscape and ecological measures would deliver a biodiversity net gain of 45% in area habitats and a 39% net gain in hedgerow habitats.
+The landscape and ecological measures would deliver a biodiversity net gain of 50% in area habitats and a 39% net gain in hedgerow habitats.

 RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development.
 The major opportunities arise during the construction phase when suitably qualified local firms are often invited to bid for different aspects of construction.
 We encourage our contractors to source construction materials locally (i.e. within the county) and to use local transport and plant hire companies where possible, in addition to local services and amenities.

-RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we are working with local stakeholders on an agreement to deliver a community benefit fund, for the lifetime of the solar farm, if it is consented.
-The community benefit fund would help to secure long-term economic, social and environmental benefits, aligned to the communities priorities.
+RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we are working with local stakeholders on an agreement to deliver a community benefit fund worth £1 million over the project’s lifetime.

 How can I find out more about any potential impacts of the solar farm?